davidhozic/discord-advertisement-framework/docs/source/guide/logging.rst

 Usage
 --------------------------------
-For daf to use SQL logging, you need to pass the :func:`~daf.core.run` function with the ``logging`` parameter and pass it the :class:`~daf.logging.sql.LoggerSQL` object.
+For daf to use SQL logging, you need to pass the :func:`~daf.core.run` function with the ``logger`` parameter and pass it the :class:`~daf.logging.sql.LoggerSQL` object.

 .. only:: html